 The Suicide of Rachel Foster, by OneOOne Games and Daedalic Entertainment, is another work of interactive fiction.
 It centres around a woman called Nicole.
 She has returned to her family’s dilapidated, abandoned hotel to discharge her parents’ estate, and becomes trapped by a snowstorm.
 She is contacted by Irving on an old, modified cell phone.
 He claims to be a FEMA agent, on the line to look out for people trapped by the ‘atypical storm’.

 Honestly, Nicole starts off as a fairly cringey caricature of a ‘badass chick who don’t need no man’.
-Her character deepens and improves as the game goes on, and her interactions with Irving (an excellent character) are high quality and immersive.
+Happily, her character deepens and improves as the game goes on, and her interactions with Irving (an excellent character) are high quality and immersive.

 The story is based around Nicole inspecting the hotel and completing tasks, while chatting regularly with Irving.
 The inspection is divided up into 9 days and the hotel itself is genuinely excellent.
 Most of the dread is conveyed expertly through lighting and sound; the creaking floorboards, loose shutters, and snow outside.